BlivionAB/Hope/notes/ASTToCFG.md

 * I think only one representation is enough, the one that abstracts machine code.
 The rest can be generated directly from AST.
 * What about making the calling convention parametric?
 Meaning calling convention relying on the parameter of "parameters passing registers", "return registers", "classification" etc?
 * `[S]` We should at least have the MachineCodeWriters to only know some basic "rules".
 Such as, `R0` maps to `eax` etc.

+Decision:

+* Checking phase will add the following tasks:
+    * Flagging
+        * Type narrowing.
+        * Common sub-expression flagging.
+        * Un-use flagging.
+    * There is no need to construct a CFG to accomplish this.
+Better done with AST.

+* Optimization phase will be:
+    * Tree-shaking (from un-use flagging).
+    * Common sub-expression elimination.
+    * Inlining
+    * Consolidations.
+        * If two instruction can be merged (like store in subsequent load instructions), it's done here.
+    * Arithmetic optimizations
+        * Example:  times 2 could be optimized with a bit shift left.